mishapadidar/stellarator_multiobjective/lab_notebook.md

 - Exploratory Analysis
   - make 2d slices of feasible region for SIMSOPT meeting.
 - Constraints
+  - write a script to sample the feasible region.
   - build data-based bound constraints.
   - rescale the space according to the bounds.
   - build three approximations to the VMEC feasible region